 Two words.
 Adrenal Fatigue.
 I'm sure many of you have heard this term before and some of you might even wonder if you have it?
-The only way to really work this out is by getting your cortisol levels tested (one of the stress hormones) either via blo0d or salivary test.
-The blood test can usually be ordered via your GP and the salivary tests, usually via your naturopath.
+The only way to really work this out is by getting your cortisol levels tested (one of the stress hormones) via a series of salivary tests and this can be ordered by your naturopath.
 The main symptoms are extreme fatigue especially in the later half of the day, weight gain, especially around your middle, bad sleeping patterns eg. waking unprompted at times of the night when you should be sleeping (this is because cortisol and melatonin, your sleep hormone, are inextricably linked), emotional meltdowns, irrational thinking, sugar and carb carvings, anxiety, bouts of depression, problems with concentration and memory...sounds like a lot of us right?
-Well I promise to go into a really involved blog all about Adrenal Fatigue as I think it really needs to be prevented and looked at in so many people especially my audience!
+I think many people out there need to look at the possibility and get tested for Adrenal Fatigue as it really needs to be prevented and looked at in so many people especially my audience and customers!
 Mums are prime candidates for this often undiagnosed problem and it often arises after prolonged periods of stress, hormonal fluctuations and broken sleep!
 Anyone else have their hand up?

 So here I was.
 I knew I really needed to make some changes or I would soon not be able to be there for my hubby or kids in the capacity I wanted to be.
 I knew I wanted some sort of 're-set' time as changing so much at once was going to be hard.
 Slowing down and getting my stress levels under control, severely cutting down my business workload and getting myself off anything that was putting me into inflammation: my wine (nooooo!) sugar, gluten, dairy etc. Well it all felt a bit overwhelming to do alongside all my current parenting/wife/daughter/sister/friend/CEO duties.
 I needed some time.
 I needed to gather what little strength I had left to push forward into my next stage.